CanarysAutomations/automate-branch-rules-cli/README.md

 You can run the tool as **Docker Container** or cli using **Python**.
 Refer to the below sections in both cases.
 - A GitHub organization with permissions to update the branch protection rules
+- Git installed on your machine.[Click here](https://git-scm.com/downloads) to get the latest version of Git.

 #### Run as a Docker Container :whale: